 Tip No. 5: Limit Dairy

-Cheese adds delicious flavor to many Mexican dishes, but going to fat-free varieties may mean using more, negating the choice.
+Cheese adds delicious flavor to many Mexican dishes, but even going fat-free you end up using a lot.
 If you're going to use dairy, go for varieties with a bolder flavor so you use less.
 A tasty substitute for cheese is brewer's yeast (also known as nutritional yeast).
 This yeast is yellow in color, has a flavor similar to cheese and provides energizing B vitamins.

 Tip No. 6: Drink Lighter